vharg/FlowDIR/README.md

 ```

-<li> FlowDIR can be run from the command line or through dedicated graphical user interfaces.
+<li> FlowDIR can be run from the command line as follows:

+`FlowDIR('Shinmoedake', 'Shinmoedake_2016_5m.tif',800, 678155.0031, 3532081.651, 50,20, 200, 1, 30)`

 Type <code>help FlowDIR</code> into the MATLAB command window to learn more about the inputs required for command line executable mode.

-To run with the GUIs simply type  <code>FlowDIR</code> into the command window and the following GUI will pop up:
+Alternatively, to run with the dedicated graphical user interface (GUI) simply type  <code>FlowDIR</code> into the command window and the following will pop up:
 <br/>